You are at: Home » Buy Bitcoin (BTC) » Canada

 Coinmama

-Coinmama operates in over 200 countries worldwide, including Canada.
+Coinmama operates in around 200 countries worldwide, including Canada.
 One of the main advantages of this Bitcoin exchange is that you can purchase with a credit or debit card.
 It’s also an easy platform to use for beginners.
-However, there’s a 5.5% fee on each purchase, which is high compared to many Bitcoin exchanges.
+However, there’s a 4.5% fee on each purchase, which is on the higher side compared to many Bitcoin exchanges.

 You can read my complete Coinmama review here.